-The Marine Stewardship Council (MSC) is an international non-profit organisation that runs a voluntary scheme to promote sustainable fishing of wild seafood, including tuna.
-It collaborates with fisheries, seafood companies, conservation groups, scientists and the public to improve awareness of environmentally sustainable seafood choices.
+The Marine Stewardship Council is an international non-profit organisation that runs a voluntary scheme to promote sustainable fishing of wild-caught seafood, including tuna.